 - Smokers are more likely to have children that play with fire so consider quitting smoking to give your family the best chance of preventing the behaviour.

-- Any lighters and matches you need to keep should be kept secure under lock and key.
+- Any lighters and matches you need to keep should be kept secure, out of reach, under lock and key.

 - Watch for evidence of fire play such as burns on bedding or clothing, or lighters or matches in their pockets.

 - Ensure that your home has sufficient working smoke alarms and consider installing them in all bedrooms / sleeping areas for extra protection.

 - Everyone should know what to do if a fire occurs in their home.
 Take the time to learn about escape plans and remember to include your children in the discussion, planning and practice.